 If you purchase an independently reviewed item through our site, we earn an affiliate commission.
 Read our affiliate disclosure.

-Dark honeycombs occur naturally in honeybee colonies and is linked to overuse of combs.
-The dark coloured honey might also be seen in combs, portraying rich flavoured flower sources.
+Dark honeycombs occur naturally in honeybee colonies and are linked to the overuse of combs.
+The dark-coloured honey might also be seen in combs, portraying rich-flavoured flower sources.

 What Makes Honeycombs Dark?

 If it is your first time inspecting your beehive, then you can be puzzled when you come across some dark or black combs.
 As a matter of fact, some brood cells tend to be darker in some parts of the hive, more so, after the end of your first season in beekeeping.
 In subsequent years combs may even be just about black in colour.
 Contrastingly, honeycombs can retain their light colour for many years.

 The repeated use of brood cells in raising brood can cause dark colouration on the combs.
 This is usually caused by debris and propolis accumulation on these combs.

 Brood cells experience heavy traffic throughout the season and for a good reason.
 The brood is the future of the colony and demands constant attention from the worker bees.
 They are fed, nursed, and cared for by the workers that will keep coming and going for about a hundred times in a day.
 All this will begin immediately as the brood cell is capped at 9 or 10 days and will continue until the young bees emerge.
 The heavy traffic in addition to the feet covered with pollen and other debris, can cause the darkening of the combs.